SanderRonde/CustomRightClickMenu/README.md

 ### Installing from the chrome web store

-The new live version can be found [here](https://chrome.google.com/webstore/detail/custom-right-click-menu/onnbmgmepodkilcbdodhfepllfmafmlj).
+The beta version can be found [here](https://chrome.google.com/webstore/detail/custom-right-click-menu/fenehceojjegleckckhppcckanifnajg) and the live version can be found [here](https://chrome.google.com/webstore/detail/custom-right-click-menu/onnbmgmepodkilcbdodhfepllfmafmlj).

 ### Installing from repo